 If you already have credit card debt, you should sign up for a balance transfer card.
-You can avoid interest for up to 21 months with one of these cards – the Citi Simplicity Card, that charges a variable APR of 16.99 percent-26.99 percent thereafter.
+You can avoid interest for up to 21 months with one of these cards – the Citi Simplicity Card, that charges a variable APR of 14.74 percent-24.74 percent thereafter.
 However, beware of transfer fees.
-Most balance transfer cards hit you upfront with a transfer fee ranging from 3 to 5 percent of the amount being transferred (it’s 5 percent for the Citi Simplicity).
+Most balance transfer cards hit you upfront with a transfer fee ranging from 3 to 5 percent of the amount being transferred (it’s 5 percent, $5 minimum, for the Citi Simplicity).

-My three favorite balance transfer cards all offer 15 months with no interest and no transfer fees: the Chase Slate (17.24 percent-25.99 percent after that), the BankAmericard credit card (15.24 percent-25.24 percent thereafter) and the Amex EveryDay® Credit Card from American Express (15.24 percent-26.24 percent thereafter).
+My favorite balance transfer cards offer 15 months with no interest and no transfer fees: the Chase Slate (16.74 percent-25.49 percent variable APR after that) and the Amex EveryDay® Credit Card from American Express (12.99 percent-23.99 percent variable APR thereafter).

 Late last year, we asked 1,268 U.S. adults if the following statement was true or false: If you have credit card debt, you can transfer that debt to a different credit card and pay no interest for more than a year.
 Just 51 percent correctly answered it’s true.
 This highlights a big misconception.
 Balance transfer cards are very real, yet not enough people know about them, and even fewer are taking advantage of them.

 Information about Chase Slate and Amex Everyday cards has been collected independently by CreditCards.com.
 The issuer did not provide the content, nor is it responsible for its accuracy.